 Specific Aims

 We propose to improve the prediction and prevention of respiratory failure and death in hospitalized patients by integrating complex Bayesian hierarchical modeling into data acquisition, patient triage and treatment implemen- tation in electronic medical record based (EMR) surveillance.
+This will be done in the context of an existing NHLBI-funded pragmatic trial (PROOFCheck) that aims to: 1) Develop an EMR-based clinical prediction rule using the frequentist approach to identify hospitalized patients at high risk for death or prolonged mechanical ventilation 2) Intervene in high risk patients with a clinical decision support and bundled checklist of best care for critically ill patients aimed at the prevention of multiple organ failure and improved outcomes.

 Severe acute respiratory failure (ARF) requiring mechanical ventilation leads to increased mortality, in- creased cognitive and functional impairment.
-EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can re- duce morbidity, mortality and expenses: My mentor Dr. Gong is leading a randomized multicenter trial to reduce mortality by triggering an individualized prevention checklist for patients identified as at risk.
+EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can re- duce morbidity, mortality and expenses: My mentor Dr. Gong is leading PROOFCheck, the randomized multicenter trial that will form the basis of this proposal.

 Hierarchical models may perform better than classical models in large data sets with spatial and temporal organization.
 We are particularly interested in fitting complex hierarchical Bayesian models to improve prediction,